Phoenix Homeowners

 Trustee Sale / Auction

-• Anti-Deficiency Protection: ARS § 33-729 protects against deficiency judgments for purchase-money loans on 2.5 acres or less.
+• Anti-Deficiency Protection: ARS § 33-729 may protect against deficiency judgments for certain purchase-money loans on qualifying residential properties of 2.5 acres or less that are single-family or duplex residences.
+Whether the protection applies depends on the specific loan and property characteristics.

 Phoenix FAQ